projectwilberforce/projectwilberforce.github.io/vaomanual/index.md

 - *Greedy*: Skips areas that are unoccluded in the downsampled prepass.
 Fast, but may cause small loss of detail.
 - *Careful*: Instead of skipping computes occlusion with low quality setting.
 Smaller performance speed-up but no loss of detail.

+**Command Buffer**

+Insert effect via command buffer (BeforeImageEffectsOpaque event)

+**GBuffer Depth&Normal**

+Take depth&normals from GBuffer of deferred rendering path, use this for better precision.
+Note that this feature will cause some performance drop.

 **Downsampling**

 Reduces resolution of output, use this to gain performance at the cost of quality.
 Try lowering quality parameter first as this reduces quality dramatically.
 Having high quality setting with downsampling enabled serves no purpose.